-As mentioned previously, the site has received a preliminary assessment of its suitability for residential development in the HELAA.
-The summary below addresses the planning constraints identified at Land at Hare Road.
+As mentioned previously, the site has received an updated preliminary assessment of its suitability for residential development in the October 2018 HELAA Addendum.
+The summary below addresses the planning constraints identified within the HELAA Addendum at Land at Hare Road.